 Live Performances to Look Forward to in Greater Boston

-With vaccinations on the rise, many arts organizations are planning ahead for a return to live, in-person events.
-We’re compiling a list of shows to mark your calendars for in Greater Boston (with a few notable experiences in western Massachusetts).
+With vaccinations on the rise, many arts organizations are planning to welcome you back to experiencing live, in-person events.
+We’re compiling a list of shows and seasons to mark your calendars for in Greater Boston and Massachusetts.
 We’ll be updating this list as more events are announced, and be sure to head to these organizations’ websites for the most up-to-date information regarding tickets and safety procedures.

 For more, check out the ArtsBoston Calendar for an extensive look at what’s happening in your local arts scene.

 Boston Common will be alive with the magic of Shakespeare once again, with the 25th-anniversary production of Free Shakespeare on the Common, this time in “The Tempest,” starring John Douglas Thompson as Prospero.
 The streamlined, intermission-less performance will be open for registration during the week of June 21.
 Be sure to sign up to stay in touch with CSC for more updates as the performance draws nearer!